vEnhance/web.evanchen.cc/input/faq-rules.md

 ### {{ faq("CR-11", "What is ISL / IMO Shortlist?") }}

-At every IMO, the jury is presented a list of about 30 problems, and select six of them to comprise the IMO.
+At every IMO, the jury is presented a list of about 30 problems, and select six of them to comprise the IMO.[^longlist] The list for each year is called the **IMO Shortlist**.

+[^longlist]:
-(The shortlist is in turn selected from all proposed problems, of which modern IMO's have a few hundred.
+    The shortlist is in turn selected from all proposed problems, of which modern IMO's have a few hundred.
-The selection is nowadays much more competitive than back in early 2000s.)
+    The selection is nowadays much more competitive than back in early 2000s.
-The list for each year is called the **IMO Shortlist**.

-The shortlist is typically divided into four categories Algebra, Combinatorics, Geometry, Number Theory
-(with about 6-8 problems in each category) and spans IMO-easy to IMO-hard.
+The shortlist is typically divided into four categories Algebra, Combinatorics, Geometry, Number Theory of about 6-8 problems each, from IMO-easy to IMO-hard.
 The problems are numbered A1, A2, ... in loosely ascending difficulty;
 similarly the combinatorics problems are labeled C1, C2, ... and so on.
 (This means you can refer to a problem being "C8 level"